toribiodiego/toribiodiego.github.io/docs/authoring/portfolio-visibility.md

 **Use this when:** You need to control whether a portfolio entry appears on the list, whether it's clickable, or how it behaves in development vs. production builds.

-This guide explains how `draft`, `build.list`, and `build.render` flags control portfolio entry visibility and when to use each configuration.
+This guide explains how `draft` and `_build` flags control portfolio entry visibility and when to use each configuration.

 For basic portfolio authoring, see [portfolio-quickstart.md](portfolio-quickstart.md).
 For comprehensive formatting rules, see [portfolio-formatting.md](portfolio-formatting.md).